Year Five

 This year, our staff consist of:

-Buzzard Class - Mrs Webber, Mrs Roberts,
+Buzzard Class - Miss Yetton, Mrs Reading

-Magpie Class - Miss Harlow, Mrs Lang
+Magpie Class - Mrs Ward, Mrs Lang and Mrs Reading

 We will also have the following teachers working with us over the year: